blehsynhardy/learning-golang/README.md

 ## Notes

-- Some folder names contain typos (`recoery`, `reciever`), but code examples are still valid.
+- Some folder names include typos.
+The code itself is the primary learning focus.
-- Recommended workflow: open one folder at a time, run `go run main.go`, and read code.
+- Use `go test ./...` from the module root only when the folder is intended as a module or when package names do not conflict.

 ## Contribution

-Feel free to add more exercises, fix typos, or improve examples with tests.
+Feel free to add more examples, improve the README, fix typos, or add tests for the existing exercises.